RADTIP Construction Schedule

 5 Points Roundabout (Tiger VI)

 The Five Points Roundabout is a major reconstruction of the five-way intersection where Depot Street, Lyman Street, Roberts Street, Clingman Ave.
 Extension and Lyman Ave.
 Extension all come together.
 The modern roundabout design will improve the safety and flow for both motorists and pedestrians.
 New crosswalks and sidewalks will be built on all sides of the roundabout.

 The RADTIP serves as the spine of a planned multimodal system that includes other projects which are construction-ready: Livingston Street Complete Streets, and the Town Branch, French Broad River Greenway West and Bacoate Branch (formerly Clingman) greenways.
 These projects were originally planned to be built in conjunction with the RADTIP and Five Points Roundabout as part of the TIGER VI (USDOT) grant-funded program of work.
-In order to keep the program within the existing budget, the construction of the following projects has been delayed until future funding is available.
+In order to keep the program within the existing budget, the construction of the following projects have been funded by other sources or are still unfunded.

 The French Broad River West Greenway will complete a vital link in the riverfront greenway system.
 This multi-use trail will connect the French Broad River Park system to the newly completed greenway in front of New Belgium brewing, creating several miles of interconnected greenway along the west bank of the French Broad River.
 The system will serve both recreation and commuting.

 The Town Branch Greenway connects the riverfront with the Southside Neighborhood and the south slope of downtown.
 Over a mile in length, bicyclists and pedestrians will be able to travel on this multi-use trail for commuting or recreation without the worry of motor vehicle traffic.
 The Town Branch Greenway also runs adjacent to the Dr. Wesley Grant Sr. Center and the Reid Center.